falun/markup/README.md

 ## Caching!

-Every time you hit a page it reads it from memory and renders it anew.
+Every time you hit a page it reads it from disk  and renders it anew.

 ## Other Features!